SimonXYH/LBM-Fluid-Simulation/README.md

 - `GridStats` – handles grid geometry (shape, length), and allows the computation of 'scalar field' and 'vector field' on it
 - `ObstacleBoard` – fast bitboard-based obstacle representation, able to map lines drawn in position space to flipped bit in the bitboard, generalized so any piece-wise curve can be drawn (such as an entire maze)
 - `FluidState` – stores density and velcocities in a single fluid type cell
-- `Cell` – enum distinguishing fluid cells from obstacles
+- `Cell` – enum distinguishing fluid cells from obstacles,useful for boundary condition handling later
 - `LBFluidSim` – the main struct for setting up a simulation  (collision + streaming)
 - 2D **D2Q9 lattice**
 - **BGK (single relaxation time)** collision model